cjcolemanx/dotfiles/README.md

 - Keybinds are everywhere, so expect to dig if you use any of the configs as is
 - In places where I've removed personal info, I've tried to be diligent and list steps to replace it with yours but I can't guarantee it will work
+- I keep most of my `sxhkd` binds in separate files to better ensure there are as few conflicts as possible.
+Read the README.md in `sxhkd/` for info on how to modify.